 In making its determination in its Sixth Report on the reasonableness and timeliness of broadband deployment, the FCC employed an embarrassingly simple argument.
 Specifically, the agency observed, "[t]he goal of the statute, and the standard against which we measure our progress, is universal broadband availability."
-Since universal availability was not achieved at the time of the Sixth 706 Report, the agency concluded deployment was not "reasonable and timely."
-16
+12 Since universal availability was not achieved at the time, the agency concluded deployment was not "reasonable and timely."
+13

 In assessing the reasonableness of deployment, the term "reasonable" must be defined.
-A pertinent legal definition of reasonable is, "the way a rational and just person would have acted."17 Normally, when we think of rational behavior, we envision a comparison of costs and benefits, with proper action being taken when the benefits exceed the cost.
-The question to ask is whether the reasonably prudent business person could justify a business case of universal availability as envisioned by the FCC.
+A pertinent legal definition of reasonable is, "the way a rational and just person would have acted."
+Normally, when we think of rational behavior, we envision a comparison of costs and benefits, with proper action being taken when the benefits exceed the cost.
+So, the question to ask is whether the reasonably prudent business person could justify a business case of universal availability as envisioned by the FCC.